About

 At Ville de Montréal I design and maintain application components for the Service des technologies de l’information — the IT service for Canada’s second-largest municipality.
 The work runs from authoring functional specifications and technical documentation alongside business analysts, to leading functional and non-functional tests for vulnerability validation, to triaging production incidents and building the inter-system interfaces that keep the city’s applications talking.
 The Quebec public-sector title is Développeur-concepteur, which bundles design, specification authoring, and build into a single role — closer to “software engineer (design and build)” than to a narrow developer slot.

-Concurrent with both, I teach front-end and back-end web development at Institut Teccart — three cohorts of twenty students, sixty in total, working through Angular, Node.js, Express, and FastAPI.
+Concurrent with that, I teach front-end and back-end web development at Institut Teccart — three cohorts of twenty students, sixty in total, working through Angular, Node.js, Express, and FastAPI.
 I write the practical assignments and the culminating project for each cohort, and I author the study guide and the certification exam alongside the course.
 Teaching forces me to keep the fundamentals sharp; it’s hard to hand-wave through a concept when twenty students are about to have to use it.

 Before Ville de Montréal full-time, I shipped a real-time telemetry dashboard at Ericsson that cut training energy by 20% across four Dockerized application modules, with 95% automated test coverage.
 That role was where I first owned the full surface — Python backend, Angular frontend, Express bridge, MQTT broker, containers, tests.
 Earlier, in 2023, I worked as a research intern in the Service de l’Eau, Direction des réseaux d’eau, on a data brief covering the city’s potable-water consumption and consumer segmentation — work that brought me back to Ville de Montréal when a full-time engineering role opened up.